top of page

 • Air traffic?
 Hell Yes!
 Flying over black forest is the main highway for airliners into and out of Colorado Springs.
 The Air Force Academy has planes flying for skydiving and glider tows.
 Starting your flight with a call to the Air Force academy will ensure your safety in the area.

 • Midday flying is recommended for P3+.
 Morning and evenings would be good for P2s on light windows days.
-Highly recommend getting with a locals for an introduction.
+Highly recommend getting with a local site guide for an introduction.
+See telegram group for contacting a local site guide.

 Weather